bnfour/i3-quake-terminal/README.md

-# **Documentation for upcoming v3 in this branch coming soon™ — "some" things below are outdated**

 # i3-quake-terminal
 A companion script for [i3 window manager](https://i3wm.org/) to have a global drop-down windows toggleable by a configurable hotkey.